hunglv1/dst_LEVanHung_SE2023/README.md

 - 'owner': The owner of the DAG.

 ## Usage
-1. Place the DAG file ('hunglv_dag.py') in the Airflow DAGs folder.
+1. Place the DAG file ('handle_server_data.py') in the Airflow dags folder.
-2. Update the necessary configurations in the DAG file, such as the SQLite database path and API credentials.
+2. Update the necessary configurations in the DAG file, such as tag id, schedule, owner...
-3. Set up the SQLite database with the required tables.
+3. Set up the SQLite database with the required information on Airflow (the SQLite database path, use 'sqlite_default' connection id)
 4. Start the Airflow scheduler and webserver.
 5. The DAG will be automatically scheduled and executed based on the specified schedule interval.

-For more information on how to use Airflow, refer to the Airflow documentation.

 ## License
 HungLV